LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc-persistent/one-to-many/README.md

 Update the ViewModel constructor to accept a parameter: `IEnumerable<CheeseCategory> categories`.
 This will be passed in when we create a new `AddCheeseViewModel` in the controller, and will be a collection of all categories.
 This is the best way for our ViewModel to get such a list, since it can only be obtained via the `CheeseDbContext`, which our controller has a reference to.

+Add an empty default constructor.
+Since we modified the existing constructor to no longer be a no-arg (aka default) constructor we need to add one so that model binding will work.

 Update the code in the controller to correctly populate the `Categories` property based on the changes we made.
 You can mimic that code that's there for the old `CheeseType` enum.
 When creating a new `SelectListItem`, the `Value` property should receive a category ID, and the `Text` property should receive the name of the category.

 ## Updating CheeseController